3 Steps to Success for Spouses When There is a Divorce with a Business Involved

 Here are the four scenarios we see.

-The court has the power to order and appoint a forensic accountant who will act as the court's expert
+The court has the power to order and appoint a forensic accountant

 The court has the power to appoint a forensic accountant to prepare a report on issues such as income available for support (also called controllable cash flow) and business valuation.
 Such experts are often appointed pursuant to Evidence Code 730.
 They are sometimes called 730 Evaluators.